 Reunification Monument Cameroon

-3 people were selected:
+3 people are selected:

 • Bishop Engelbert Mveng, Cameroonian and designer of the spiral tower and the representation of the cultural eras of the new state.